taylorrichardson/portfolio/content/posts/2020-03-31-database-and-backend-architecture.md

 tags:
   - Python
   - Database
-  - Backend
+  - Flask
 ---
-The business collaborated with Durham College's AI/Hub to create a strong database and server architecture in order to implement a chatbot in a future project.
-The project was co-led by principal investigator, Taylor Richardson.
-This will allow users to engage and interact with social activities in their city.
-The goal of this project was to create a database and server architecture, which will be robust and easily compatible with the chatbot as well as the rest of their social networking platform.
-Research of the development and implementation of a database and server that is AI compatible, scalable, and regionalized was done.
-There was a need to determine an effective schema and database architecture for the social media platform and the chatbot.
-Lastly, the students deployed an API to interface with database and created an API to update and retrieve information from the database.

 ![Meeting with client](/media/pi1.jpg "Taylor meeting with the client")

+The business collaborated with Durham College's AI/Hub to create a strong database and server architecture in order to assist in development of a chatbot and a social network in future projects.
+This was my first time leading a project as a Principal Investigator.

+The goal of this project was to create a database and server architecture, which will be robust and easily compatible with a chatbot as well as the rest of their social networking platform.
+Research of the development and implementation of a database and server that is compatible, scalable, and regionalized for the customer needs.
+Lastly, the students deployed an Flask API to interface with database and to update and retrieve information from the database.